FAForever/fa/README.md

 Folder          | Description
 --------------- | -----------
-`effects`       | Blueprints, textures and meshes of effects and HLSL shaders that are used to render the game `engine*`       | Extensive engine documentation: all objects and their functions are documented `env`           | Props, decals, splats, stratum layer and environmental effects `etc*`          | Legacy - a rudimentary implementation of versioning control `loc`           | Localization files for the game, see the translation guidelines `lua`           | Various lua files that represent the game and its interactions.
-It describes all the behavior outside of the simulation
-`meshes`        | Various meshes that do not belong to props, units or projectiles.
-An example is the world border `projectiles`   | Various blueprint files, textures and meshes of projectiles `props`         | Various blueprint files, textures and meshes of props `schook`        | Legacy - the **s**upreme **c**ommander **hook** folder that was used due to licensing issues `testmaps*`     | Various test maps.
-As an example the benchmark map that shipped with the game `tests*`        | Unit tests that run on various engine-oblivion functions.
-An example is the testing of string operations `textures`      | Various textures used by the engine (as fallback) or by the UI `units`         | Various blueprint files, textures and meshes of units
+`effects`       | Blueprints, textures and meshes of effects and HLSL shaders that are used to render the game `engine*`       | Engine documentation: all objects and their functions are documented `env`           | Props, decals, splats, stratum layer and environmental effects `etc*`          | Legacy - a rudimentary implementation of versioning control `loc`           | Localization files for the game, see the translation guidelines `lua`           | Lua files that control all the behavior outside of the physics simulation `meshes`        | Meshes that do not belong to props, units or projectiles.
+E.g. the world border `projectiles`   | Blueprint files, textures and meshes of projectiles `props`         | Blueprint files, textures and meshes of props `schook`        | Legacy - the **s**upreme **c**ommander **hook** folder that was used due to licensing issues `testmaps*`     | Test maps.
+E.g. the benchmark map shipped with the game `tests*`        | Unit tests that run on engine-oblivion functions.
+E.g. Testing string operations `textures`      | Textures used by the engine (as fallback) and UI `units`         | Blueprint files, textures and meshes of units

-These folders are not complete.
 Files that are unchanged are retrieved from the base game.
 Folders with an asterisk (*) are not shipped to the user with the client.
 See the installation instructions in the contribution section for more information.

 Repositories that are directly related to the game:
  - A [Lua profiler](https://github.com/FAForever/FAFProfiler)